How to Withdraw Money

 Strategy | Withdraw these funds as a Post-Secondary Education Payment when the student’s income is higher (usually in later years) | Withdraw these funds as an Educational Assistance Payment (EAP) when the student’s income is lower (usually in earlier years) |

-* Investment gains are based on an assumed 4% rate of return with income compounded monthly until July of the first year of post-secondary enrolment, net of all estimated fees.
+* Note than investment gains are based on an assumed 4% rate of return with income compounded monthly until July of the first year of post-secondary enrolment, net of all estimated fees.
 Actual value of your plan may vary depending on the investment performance of the plan.
 As every situation is different, consulting with your accountant for tax advice is recommended.

 Although you can withdraw your contributions tax-free at any time, you should avoid it unless absolutely necessary.
 Withdrawing before your child enters postsecondary school will result in the government clawing back the grant money they contributed.